 - Safety Notes:

-As a first step, I recommend taking a look in the kitchen drawers and cupboards for all the necessary tools, before going out to buy:
+As a first step, I recommend going throught this post and then take a look in the kitchen drawers and cupboards for all the necessary tools, before going out to buy.
+You probably have most of it already:

 Molds for Soap